goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 }
 ```

-- type 'set NODE_ENV=production&& node server.js' in command line to execute the server.
+- type 'set NODE_ENV=production && node server.js' in command line to execute the server.
 - How to acutally add in some logic for handling authentication or working with the database or anything like that?

-  - To do that you would additional routes _above_ all existing webpack information or configuration.
-Espeacially
+  - To do that you would add additional routes _above_ all existing webpack information or configuration.
+Especially

   ```js
   app.get("*", (req, res) => {